GhustOne/CheeseMenu/README.md

 ## Customizability
-Cheese menu is quite customizable, it allows mutli frame headers, backgrounds and changing just about any color
+Cheese menu is quite customizable, it allows mutli frame headers, backgrounds and changing just about any color If you wish to use multi frame headers I added an example, fps can go below 1 if you want the header to change every now and then

 ![GTA5_p6I2g4HpkE](https://user-images.githubusercontent.com/71855034/176974874-7b72c742-fdbc-4cb9-a7b3-3fa0f9efd431.png)